How to Build a Shower Base for a Walk-In Shower in 7 Steps

 Your shower base is now ready for your best shower tile ideas:

-1. Twist the drain left or right until it matches the tile height.
-You may have to insert a needle nose pliers or another tool into the drain to get a grip.
+• Twist the drain left or right until it matches the tile height.
+You may have to insert needlenose pliers or another tool into the drain to get a grip.

 Building a shower base yourself isn’t an easy task, but it has a high feel-good factor when it’s complete.
 It can even save a few remodeling-budget dollars.
-However, DIY shower base construction isn’t everyone’s favorite way to spend a weekend.
-If that sounds like you, a nearby bathroom remodeler can help.
+However, DIY shower base construction isn’t everyone’s favorite way to spend a weekend, and a costly mistake won’t save you anything on bathroom remodeling costs.
+If you’re not experienced or simply would rather relax on your weekend, a shower installer near you can help.

 Need professional help with your project?